bjmt/phylocorrpkg/README.md

 input <- read_fst("Table.fst")

-# The stats::cor function can be used directly without any parallelisation, as it is
+# calcPCC() is merely a wrapper for the stats::cor function which can be
-# quite efficient
+# used directly without any parallelisation, as it is quite efficient
 PCC <- calcPCC(input)
 write_fst(as.data.frame(PCC), "PCC.fst")
 rm(PCC)